naren-sai-krishna/applets-GUI-java-programs/README.md

 ##### This repo consists of some intresting java programs and applets.
 ###### SOME OF THEM ARE:
 # 1. REPUBLIC DAY APPLET:
+## Click on the image to watch demo
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9ady7bm0Y5c/0.jpg)](https://www.youtube.com/watch?v=9ady7bm0Y5c)

 # 2. CALCULATOR APPLET: